Skip to content

 RequestBytesMean After the cluster enters the ACTIVE state.
 Cluster Name, Broker ID The average number of request bytes for the broker.

 RequestTime After applying request throttling.
-Cluster Name, Broker ID The average time (in milliseconds) spent by the broker network and I/O threads processing requests.
+Cluster Name, Broker ID The average time (in milliseconds) spent by the broker's network and I/O threads processing requests.

 SumOffsetLag After a consumer group consumes a topic.
 Consumer Group, Topic The aggregate offset lag across all partitions in the topic.